telerik/blazor-docs/components/calendar/overview.md

 The Calendar generates events that you can handle and further customize ist behavior.
 [Read more about the Blazor Calendar events...]({%slug components/calendar/events%}).

+## Week Numbers

+The Calendar component can display the ISO week number on each row of date cells.
+See the [`WeekNumber` parameter](#calendar-parameters) below.

 ## Calendar Parameters

 The Blazor Calendar provides various parameters that allow you to configure the component.
 Also check the [Calendar's public API](/blazor-ui/api/Telerik.Blazor.Components.TelerikCalendar).